 - Go inside the store.
 Using order pickups or purchasing food online has its benefits, but it can cost extra.

 - Buy seasonal produce.
 Not only will seasonal produce be more ripe and more nutrient dense, but because there will be an abundance of it, it is usually cheaper or goes on sale frequently.

 - Trade.
 If you buy from local farms, many times they are open to trading goods instead of selling.

-- Follow the EWG guidelines for their “Clean 15, Dirty Dozen” list.
+- The EWG “Clean 15, Dirty Dozen” list.
 This is a list that is updated every year with a scale of a lot of produce.
 At one end of the scale, the first fifteen item on the list are the clean.
 This means that you do not have to buy these organic because the part that you eat does not come into contact with pesticides.
 On the other end are twelve items that you should prioritize buying organic because the editable part comes into contact with pesticides.
 In between these two is the middle ground that is up to your discretion.
 The closer you get to the dirty side, you might want to consider buying organic if you can afford it and vice versa.
 If you cannot buy organic, try to avoid buying the dirty dozen and only buy the things that you know will be safe from pesticides.
-The rule of thumb here is that if you would eat the skin of the produce then you want to buy it organic.
+The rule of thumb here is that if you eat the skin of the produce then buy it organic.

 Pro Metabolic Grocery List and Pantry Staples

 At any given time, I have these things on hand.
 I may not have to buy each of these things every week, but I try to stay stocked up on them because I use them every week.